angriedemann/csv-file-rename/README.md

 # csv-file-rename
- rename a files in a folder from matching fields in csv
+ Rename a files in a folder from matching fields in csv